sakhi1005/Predicting-COVID-19-Vaccine-Uptake-and-Test-Positivity-Rate/README.md

 scipy

+Install all dependencies with:

-You can install all dependencies via: pip install -r requirements.txt
+pip install -r requirements.txt

-📝 License
+10. License

 This project is released under the MIT License.
 See LICENSE for details.

-🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with improvements or new features.

-Created by Sakhi Khanchandani, MISM candidate at Carnegie Mellon University.